-- 905 An alternative mitigation option for wiping device data is to limit what can be wiped.
-International - 906 Business Machines' (IBM's) MaaS360 can be configured to selectively wipe instead of performing a full - 907 factory reset.
-When configured this way, a wipe preserves employees' personal configurations, - 908 applications, and data while removing only the corporate configurations, applications, and data. - 909 However, on Android, a selective wipe will preserve restrictions imposed via policy on the device.
-To - 910 fully remove MDM control, the Remove Work Profile action must be used. - 911 Advise employees to back up the personal data maintained on devices. - 912 If device wiping remains an option for administrators, encourage employees to perform regular backups913 of their personal data to ensure it remains accessible in case of a wipe.
+902 An alternative mitigation option for wiping device data is to limit what can be wiped.
+International

+903 Business Machines' (IBM's) MaaS360 can be configured to selectively wipe instead of performing a full

+904 factory reset.
+When configured this way, a wipe preserves employees' personal configurations,

+905 applications, and data while removing only the corporate configurations, applications, and data.

+906 However, on Android, a selective wipe will preserve restrictions imposed via policy on the device.
+To

+907 fully remove MDM control, the Remove Work Profile action must be used.

+908 Advise employees to appropriately store and back up the personal data maintained on devices.

+909 If device wiping remains an option for administrators, encourage employees to perform regular backups

+910 of their personal data to ensure it remains accessible in case of a wipe and to not store personal data

+911 within the work container on their device.

-914 Restrict staff access to system capabilities that permit removing device access or performing wipes.
+912 Restrict staff access to system capabilities that permit removing device access or performing wipes.

-- Limit staff with the ability to perform a wipe to only those with that responsibility by using role-based - 916 access controls.
-This can help decrease the chances of accidentally removing employee data or blocking - 917 access to resources.
+Limit staff with the ability to perform a wipe to only those with that responsibility by using role-based

+914 access controls.
+This can help decrease the chances of accidentally removing employee data or blocking

+915 access to resources.